GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/custom-metrics.md

 To include a metric in a report, [create a new report](create-cloud-report/).

-In the report configuration panel on the left-hand side of the screem, select your metric from the _Custom Metrics_ section at the bottom of the drop-down menu.
+In the report configuration panel on the left-hand side, select your metric from the _Custom Metrics_ section at the bottom of the drop-down menu.

 Once selected you will be prompted to confirm your choice

-After confiming your choice, you can build your report as usual with the addition of your custom attributions.
+After confirming your choice, you can build your report as usual with the addition of your custom attributions.